 When ISFPs make decisions, they turn to their inner moral code and not external norms and expectations.
 So the Adventurer can be counted on, to be honest, and genuine in relationships.
 ISFPs are thoughtful and accommodating to others but they are unlikely to do something that doesn’t conform to their values.
 What’s more, they seek long-term and committed relationships, but may get easily bored if a shared life with someone becomes too predictable.

 ISFP Best Matches

-The Myers-Briggs framework is a great aid in understanding what connects us and what drives us apart.
+The 16 personalities framework is a great aid in understanding what connects us and what drives us apart.
 The theory explains things that we often already know intuitively but can’t quite put our finger on.
 However, it’s not an exact science, so overly specific advice about romantic relationships between different types should be taken with a pinch of salt.

 The ISFP approaches romantic relationships with warmth and devotion.
 They may be impulsive and unpredictable but they tend to stick by their partner.
 At the same time, they value their autonomy and would not appreciate it if it is threatened.
 With all this in mind, the best matches for the Adventurer in love tend to be ESFPs, ISTPs, and ISFJs.
 These types share similar worldviews but also have enough differences for mutual growth.

-The chart below outlines the compatibility of ISFPs with each of the other MBTI types.
+The chart below outlines the compatibility of ISFPs with each of the other personality types.
 It applies to any type of relationship and takes into account the various ways in which types process information and act on it.
 It is meant as a rough guide on the ease of connecting between personalities and should not be taken as definite instructions.
 Keep in mind that any two types can form a genuine relationship with enough respect and appreciation of their differences.

 Here’s a breakdown of the chart’s color-coding: